Azure/aksArc/preview/GPU/gpu-preview.md

 NVIDIA Software.
 The software may include components developed and owned by NVIDIA Corporation or its licensors.
 The use of these components is governed by the NVIDIA end user license agreement located at https://www.nvidia.com/content/DriverDownload-March2009/licence.php?lang=us.

+Graphical Processing Units (GPU) are used for compute-intensive workloads such as graphics and video rendering in High Performance Computing (HPC), deep learning and more.

 ## Known issues and limitations

 - VMs with GPU enabled are not added to HA clustering in Windows Server 2019, Windows Server 2002 or Azure Stack HCI.
 This functionality will be available in a later version of Windows Server and Azure Stack HCI.